Treatment Options for Overactive Bladder

 Another type of drug for overactive bladder is the tricyclic antidepressant imipramine hydrochloride (Tofranil), which also relaxes bladder muscles.

 Botox, more commonly known for removing wrinkles, can be injected into the bladder muscle causing it to relax.
 This can increase capacity in the bladder and lessen contractions.
+Botox is only recommended for people who can't control symptoms with behavioral therapies or oral medications.

 Studies have found that the lack of estrogen that occurs after menopause can affect urination, and some women are treated for OAB with estrogen.
 However, there isn’t strong evidence to show that estrogen is an effective treatment for OAB.
 Sometimes overactive bladder treatment for men includes a type of blood pressure medication called alpha-blockers, but again, the research on these drugs isn’t conclusive.